-The frequency band between 5 150 and 5 250 MHz is shared on a joint primary basis between the ARNS and the FSS.
-The latter use is specifically for feeder links for NGSO mobile-satellites (see Footnote 5.447A) in the Earth-to-space direction.
-Footnote 5.447B also allocates the band 5 150–5 216 MHz to the FSS in the space-to-Earth direction subject to a power flux-density limitation and to agreement under No. 9.11A.
-In addition, under Footnote 5.447 the band 5 150–5 250 MHz is in use in six countries for the mobile service with primary status.
-More countries may be added to this list in the future as the use of the systems operating in this band proliferates.
+The frequency band between 5 150 and 5 250 MHz is shared on a joint primary basis between the ARNS, the Mobile (except aeronautical mobile) and the FSS.
+The latter use is specifically for feeder links for NGSO mobile-satellites (see No. 5.447A) in the Earth-to-space direction.
 In practical terms, this spectrum between 5 150–5 250 MHz can no longer support any international standard ARNS system.

-The radiodetermination-satellite service (space-to-Earth) is allocated in the band 5 150–5 216 MHz in Region 2 on a primary basis, and on a secondary basis in Regions 1 and 3 with a power flux-density limitation of –159 dB(W/m2)/4 kHz, except in some countries (see Footnote 5.446).
-This radiodetermination system also uses the frequency bands 1 610–1 626.5 MHz and/or 2 483.5–2 500 MHz (see Footnote 5.446).
-No identification of a need for international aviation support has yet appeared for this system.

-The band 5 000–5 150 MHz is also allocated to the aeronautical mobile-satellite service on a primary basis under the provisions of 5.443AA and 5.443D.
-Particular consideration is being given to using the 5 030–5 091 MHz portion of this band for AMS(R)S control links in support of UAS.
+The band 5 000–5 150 MHz is also allocated to the aeronautical mobile-satellite service on a primary basis under the provisions of Nos.
+5.443AA and 5.443D.
+Particular consideration is being given to using the 5 030–5 091 MHz portion of this band for AMS(R)S control links in support of UAS/RPAS.